tylerae/SimpleFormWebApp/README.md

 ## How to run:

-- Navigate to project in the terminal
+- Note: JS and css files found in SRC folder.
+HTML template and images in PUBLIC folder.

-- Install the project:
+- Install the project using terminal:

 ```
 npm install
 ```

-- Start the project
+- Start the project in terminal:

 ```
 npm start